ONLYOFFICE/docspace-api-sdk-typescript/docs/SettingsRebrandingApi.md

 # **getIsDefaultWhiteLabelLogoText**
 > IsDefaultWhiteLabelLogosWrapper getIsDefaultWhiteLabelLogoText()

-Specifies if the white label logo text are default or not.
+Specifies if the white label logo text is default or not.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-is-default-white-label-logo-text/).